Stimulating Beneficial Change – Leadership Lessons from Indore

 Indore is an Indian city with a population of about 3.8 million people in the state of Madhya Pradesh.
 In 2014, when the Federal Government in India instituted a survey across 400 odd cities in the country to gauge their “cleanliness levels”, Indore ranked 149th in the overall list – an unimpressive, poor score.
-The cleanliness survey was repeated in 2016.
+The cleanliness survey repeated in 2016.
 This time Indore had improved its rankings to 25th from the top.
-In 2017, when the scores for the latest survey were released, Indore had improved further, and had reached the top-slot at #1!
-Truly this is an impressive journey of improvement, especially since it all happened in a span of less than three years!
+In 2017, when the scores for the latest survey released, Indore had improved further, had reached top-slot at #1!
+Truly this is an impressive journey of improvement, especially it all happened in a span of fewer than three years!

-Insights from the state’s efforts need to be reinforced.
+Insights from the state’s efforts need to reinforce.
 Here is my take on the top ten leadership lessons.

 #1: Securing Upper Management Commitment

-Madhya Pradesh is led by a Chief Minister (CM) – the equivalent of a Chief Executive in the setting of a corporation.
-The CM of the state was completely committed to the idea that the entire state had to undergo a radical transformation in the way it managed its “cleanliness parameters”.
-The CM in turn, was inspired by the Prime Minister of India – who in his regular meetings with Chief Ministers of India’s diverse states, had categorically mentioned that cleanliness and the prevention of open defecation had to be ended by 2019.
+Madhya Pradesh led by a Chief Minister (CM) – the equivalent of a Chief Executive in the setting of a corporation.
+The CM of the state completely committed to the idea that the entire state had to undergo a radical transformation in the way it managed its “cleanliness parameters”.
+The CM, in turn, inspired by the Prime Minister of India – who in his regular meetings with Chief Ministers of India’s diverse states, had categorically mentioned that cleanliness and the prevention of open defecation had to end by 2019.

 The tone at the top determines how everyone perceives the vision, and then the goals that emerge from the vision.
-It also affects how emphatically these ‘values’ are articulated, for everyone to align with.
+It also affects how emphatically these ‘values’ articulated, for everyone to align with.
 If Upper Management is ambivalent about what they really want to achieve, and their real intentions are not what they say they are, getting everyone involved becomes a challenge.
-When the top team is unwavering in committing to, and then communicating what they want, decisions, and the essential coordinated actions, begin to get done with alacrity.
+When the top team is unwavering in committing to, and then communicating what they want.
+Also the decisions and the essential coordinated actions begin to get done with alacrity.

 #2: Relying on Data to Set Priorities

 The state government used data on the various cities in the state, as well as key statistics from the different wards to determine the priorities for action.
-Goals were set and targets established based on the results that needed to be pursued, and the customers who had to be reached (those who were under-served).
+Goals set and target established based on the results that needed to pursue, and the customers who had to reach.
 This is always a smart thing to do.
-Resources are optimally deployed, in areas where the results will provide the biggest gains.
+Resources optimally deploy, in areas where the results will provide the biggest gains.

 #3: Carving out Manageable Areas of Focus and Responsibility